Skip to main content

 2.2 Dual-Stack Verification (SSH & GPG)

-allowed_signersfile (Native Git Verify).
-This is so that we can rapidly make changes to our dummy/trial entries within the GTR Gitlab environment. -
+• Internal Bootstrap Nodes: Verified via SSH Signatures against a local allowed_signers file (Native Git Verify).
+This is so that we can rapidly make changes to our dummy/trial entries within the GTR Gitlab environment.

 Explanation: SSH keys primarily authenticate access to remote systems, while GPG (GNU Privacy Guard) keys offer broader functionality for data encryption and digital signatures, including more robust key management like built-in expiration and revocation, making them better for verifying data integrity (like Git commits/tags) and securing communications (emails/files).
 GPG signatures provide detailed identity, expiration, and usage control within a "web of trust," whereas SSH signatures are simpler, often reusing existing keys, but lack native expiration, making GPG more versatile for supply chain security.